sahandevs/JumpKingPlus/_docs/modding/configuration.md

 |`<OwlBabe>`|Image name for beating the third babe custom game|string|Yes, if the third babe is used|
 |`<OwlBird>`|Image name for beating the third babe custom game with triggering all the positions of the tsuchinoko bird (the bird with feet)|string|Yes, if the third babe is used|

-Both MainBabe and MainShoes are supposed to be called as the .xnb files located into `/mods/ending`. **Do not** include the extensions in the name, the game is automatically set to find the .xnb files.
+Both MainBabe and MainShoes are supposed to be called as such, as the .xnb files located in `/mods/ending`. **Do not** include the extensions in the name, the game is automatically set to find the .xnb files.

 <br>